sho-87/cognitive-battery/README.md

     - Automatically handle task running/saving
     - No longer need to edit the main battery file to add your own tasks
 - Add the ability to set options for each task (e.g. number of trials)
+- Add description/details for each task (number of trials, timings etc.)
 - Save subject data to non-proprietary file format instead of Excel
     - Likely to be CSV, but open to suggestions
 - Add more tasks...